thejohnfreeman/project-template-python/README.rst

   and Windows with `AppVeyor`_
 - Documentation with Sphinx_ and `Read the Docs`_

-..
-Once #1 is done, add Windows to the CI bullet.
-..
-Once #2 is done, add "cross-platform" to the scripts bullet.

 .. _ISC: https://tldrlegal.com/license/-isc-license
 .. _PEP 518: https://www.python.org/dev/peps/pep-0518/
 .. _pytest: https://docs.pytest.org/